Einstein metrics, their moduli spaces and stability: The Einstein--Hilbert action and stability

 The dynamical stability of Einstein metrics was investigated in \cite{Kr20}.
+At least in the compact case, any Einstein metric is either dynamically stable or unstable.
 The relation between dynamical stability and scalar curvature rigidity, in particular on noncompact manifolds, is the subject of the survey \cite{Kr25}.
 On compact manifolds, the situation is as follows.

 \begin{theorem} Let $g$ be an Einstein metric of nonpositive scalar curvature.
 Then $g$ is dynamically stable if and only if it is $\EH$-stable. \end{theorem}